ultralight-ux/WebCore/README.md

-# WebKit Base for Ultralight Port
+# WebKit Mirror for Ultralight

-This is a handy WebKit base used by the Ultralight fork.
-It contains just the essentials for building WebCore and JavaScriptCore.

-To update this repo:

-1. Check out this repo.
-2. Delete all files except `README.md` and `.gitignore`.
-3. Download and extract this ZIP: https://github.com/WebKit/webkit/archive/master.zip
-4. Copy the contents of `webkit-master` to this directory.
-The gitignore should automatically prune everything we don't care about.
-(It may need to be updated periodically)
-5. Add all files: `git add -A`
-6. Commit and push.
+This is a WebKit mirror for Ultralight that tracks recent stable releases of Safari.